 The “Smallbore Range” is not just a smallbore range.
 Actually, five “events” are fired on this range.
 They are .22 rifle silhouette, 22 pistol silhouette, centerfire pistol silhouette, small bore rifle bullseye target, and muzzleloading rifle.

+No centerfire (or big bore) rifles or carbines of any kind may be fired at any kind of target on this range with the exception of round ball black powder rifles.
 Centerfire pistols may be fired only at the large silhouettes, and never at the small silhouettes.
 The small silhouettes are for .22 rimfire use only!
 Never move the centerfire silhouettes (the large ones) up to the smal1bore distances.
 Never fire diagonally across the range.
 Place yourself directly in front of the targets you intend to shoot at.

 In silhouette shooting, ten targets are shot at each of four different distances.
 Chickens are always at the shortest distance.
 Pigs are always the second distance.
 Turkeys are the third distance, and at the greatest distance, are the rams.
 One always fires shot one at target one, shot two at target two, etc. As an example, if you fire shot one at target one, and miss, that’s a miss.
 If you fire shot number two at target number one, and hit it, that’s another miss.